 Care must be taken when selecting a suitable centroiding algorithm, as it must be immune to the effects of laser speckle.
-A variety of algorithms have been trialled, and a simple "centre of gravity" centroid has been found to be the most accurate, provided one modification is made: the intensities of the brightest and dimmest pixels in the image are found and all pixels below the average of these are ignored in the centroid calculation.
-This removes the influence of the darker but non-zero pixels visible around the laser spot on the calculation, and works because the spot is symmetric.
+A variety of algorithms have been trialled, and a simple "centre of gravity" centroid has been found to be the most accurate, provided one modification is made: a quarter of the difference in the intensities of the brightest and dimmest pixels in the image is added to the dimmest pixel intensity to obtain a threshold.
+All pixels with intensities below this threshold are ignored in the centroid calculation.
+This removes the influence of the darker but non-zero pixels visible around the laser spot on the calculation.